lenstronomy/JAXtronomy/README.rst

      - 180x180 grid
    * - CORE_SERSIC
      - 4.4x
-     - 14.8x
+     - 15x
    * - GAUSSIAN
-     - 3.8x
+     - 3.0x
-     - 9.9x
+     - 10x
    * - GAUSSIAN_ELLIPSE
      - 2.7x
-     - 7.8x
+     - 15x
    * - MULTI_GAUSSIAN (5 components)
      - 8.0x
-     - 18.2x
+     - 18x
    * - MULTI_GAUSSIAN_ELLIPSE (5 components)
-     - 8.2x
+     - 8.0x
-     - 18.1x
+     - 20x
    * - SERSIC
      - 3.4x
-     - 10.0x
+     - 10x
    * - SERSIC_ELLIPSE
      - 3.5x
-     - 9.7x
+     - 10x
    * - SERSIC_ELLIPSE_Q_PHI
      - 4.0x
+     - 10x
+   * - SHAPELETS (n_max=6)
+     - 8.7x
+     - 3.6x
+   * - SHAPELETS (n_max=10)
+     - 10.0x
-     - 9.6x
+     - 4.0x

 **Image Convolution**

 There is no gaussian convolution function in the JAX library.
 Thus, in jaxtronomy we construct a gaussian pixel kernel, pad the image, and perform an fft convolution which mimics scipy.ndimage.gaussian_filter with mode="nearest".

-When the kernel radius is less than 10, jaxtronomy takes about 1.1x to 1.2x longer than lenstronomy to perform a gaussian convolution, and when the kernel size is larger, it takes jaxtronomy 2x as long or more.
+When the kernel radius is less than 10, jaxtronomy takes about 1.1x to 1.3x longer than lenstronomy to perform a gaussian convolution, and when the kernel size is larger, it takes jaxtronomy 2x as long or more.
+For pixel kernel fft convolution, performance varies significantly with kernel size and grid size.
 Further details can be found in the performance comparison notebook.

 Related software packages